Heterogeneity-robust granular instruments: General model and main results

-In Assumption \ref{ass:general_reducedform}, the outcome variable $r_{it}$ respond to the size-aggregated outcome $r_{St}$ according to spillover coefficient $\phi_i$ and idiosyncratic shock $u_{it}$.
-Through $\phi_S< 1$, positive idiosyncratic shocks give rise to a rise in the size-weighted outcome $r_{St}$.
+In Assumption \ref{ass:general_reducedform}, the outcome variable $r_{it}$ responds to the size-aggregated outcome $r_{St}$ according to spillover coefficient $\phi_i$ and idiosyncratic shock $u_{it}$.
+Through $\phi_S< 1$, positive idiosyncratic shocks increase the size-weighted outcome $r_{St}$.
 As will be outlined below, the RGIV estimator is just-identified for $n=3$ and over-identified for $n>3$.
+Moreover, size $S_i$ is taken to be \textit{known} by the econometrician.
+Hence, the model presented in \ref{ass:general_reducedform} can be modified to allow for time-varying size (for $S_{it} \in (0,1)$ and $\sum_{i = 1}^n S_{it}=1$) without changing the proofs to follow.
 In Assumption \ref{ass:general_parameterspace}, the parameter space is assumed to be compact and restricted to encode the sign restriction of $\phi_S< 1$.
 Compactness is a standard technical assumption for the consistency of extremum estimators \citep{Newey1994}.